Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 ### Import the Training Template

 A template is a copy of the `Innoactive Creator` adjusted to the needs of your company or project.
-Normally, you would receive a `.unitypackage` with it from a template developer; in this tutorial we will use `Innoactive Base Template` instead.
-Download it from the [Innoactive Developer Portal](http://developers.innoactive.de/creator/releases/): scroll down to the `Innoactive Creator` section, click `Download` button for the latest version and pick the `Innoactive-Creator-vX.Y.Z-Unity-XR.unitypackage`.
+Normally, you would receive a `.unitypackage` with it from a template developer.
+In this tutorial we will use the `Innoactive Base Template` instead.
+Open the [Innoactive Developer Portal](http://developers.innoactive.de/creator/releases/), scroll down to the `Innoactive Creator` section and click the `Download` button for the latest version.

 Locate the downloaded `.unitypackage` with a file explorer and drag and drop it into the `Project` tab in the Unity Editor.
-The `Import Unity Package` window will pop up; click `All` and then `Import`.
+The `Import Unity Package` window will pop up.
+Click `All` and then `Import`.

 ### Setup the Scene